Categorize and randomize: a permissive model of stochastic choice: Related literature

 \section{Related literature}

-In a deterministic setting, sequential procedures have been modeled as a result of choice over in menus in anticipation of future preferences (Kreps~\cite{Kreps1979}, Gul and Pesendorfer~\cite{GulPesendorfer2001} and Heydari~\cite{Heydari2020}), bounded rationality (Masatlioglu~\cite{Masatlioglu2016}, Lleras et al.~\cite{LlerasMasatliogluNakajima2017}, Frick et al.~\cite{Fricketal2019}), preliminary screening steps (Manzini and Mariotti~\cite{ManziniMariotti2007}, Apesteguia and Ballester~\cite{ApesteguiaBallester2013}, Tyson~\cite{Tyson2013}), or categorization (Barbos~\cite{Barbos2010}, Manzini and Mariotti~\cite{ManziniMariotti2012}).
+In a deterministic setting, sequential procedures have been modeled as a result of choice over menus in anticipation of future preferences \citep{Kreps1979, GulPesendorfer2001, Heydari2020}, bounded rationality \citep{Masatlioglu2016, LlerasMasatliogluNakajima2017, Fricketal2019}, preliminary screening steps \citep{ManziniMariotti2007, ApesteguiaBallester2013, Tyson2013}), or categorization \citep{Barbos2010, ManziniMariotti2012, Aguiar2017}.
 In all these instances, the agent focuses on a subset of available items, and picks a selection within it.
-This work is especially close in spirit to Cantone et al.~\cite{Cantoneetal.2020}.
-Their aim is to disclose whether an observed deterministic choice can be decomposed into independent \textquoteleft smaller\textquoteright\ choices, \textit{among} and \textit{within} categories.
-If this is the case, the choice is said to be \emph{resolvable}.
-As a matter of fact, we find that any \textit{stochastic choice with categorization} is generated by a population of resolvable choices (Section~\ref{SEC:deterministic resolvability}).
-In what follows, we focus on related stochastic choice models.\\
+This work is especially close in spirit to \cite{Cantoneetal.2020}, recently extended to a probabilistic setting in \cite{CarpentiereDoignon2025}.
+The latter, developed independently, generalizes our definition and characterization of \scc{} to the broader framework of stochastic choice correspondences.
+To the best of our knowledge, our considerations on partition structures and on the generating population of a \scc{}, as well as the definition and characterization of \scwc{}, have not been previously addressed in the literature.
+Hereafter, we contrast our models to Luce's model and Random Utility models to clarify the implications of our axioms, before briefly delving into other related models.